 In contrast to the animal evidence which suggests that CR might predispose humans to infections, there is little human evidence to back this up.

-So far the work on CR effect on immunity in humans hasn’t been looked at in enough details to give a clear answer on the matter.
+So far the work on CR and its effect on immunity in humans haven’t been looked at in enough detail to give a clear answer on the matter.

-Recently there was a study that showed those who have done short-term calorie restriction have improved T cell function, which is crucial against viral infections.
+Recently there was a study that showed those who have been on short-term calorie restriction have improved T cell function, which is crucial against viral infections.

 In rhesus monkeys, which are closer to humans biologically and genetically, there have been reports showing that calorie restriction is able to slow down the aging of their immune system.

-Anecdotal reports from people who are practicing calorie restriction seem to be reporting fewer infections or absence of infections since starting calorie restriction.
+Anecdotal reports from people who are practicing calorie restriction seem to indicate that there are fewer infections or absence of infections since starting calorie restriction.

-Flavonoids, polyphenols, catechins from green tea, lactoferrin, fatty acids like omega 3, beta glucans which are all generally consumed in far greater amounts in a typical calorie restriction diet.
+Flavonoids, polyphenols, catechins, lactoferrin, fatty acids like omega 3, and beta glucans, are all generally consumed in far greater amounts in a typical calorie restriction diet.

 The combination of these compounds might have a synergistic effect in not only attenuating the decrease in immune system capability to deal with the infection but also directly inhibit infections.